#1: What is the correct workflow for the album design process with RAD?

 #16: I’m uploading files 1.jpg, 2.jpg, etc but they appear in the wrong order.

-It is a good idea to export your JPEG files from Lightroom (or similar software) using names like 001.jpg, 002.jpg, etc.
+It is a good idea to export your JPEG files from Lightroom (or similar software) using names like 001.jpg, 002.jpg, etc. But you can also sort the photos in the designer according to their capture time: click on the number before “photos used” at the bottom of the tool bar.

 #17: How much does it cost to use RAD?